-It’s the old cliche of becoming a mother and having that need to document my babies as they grow because they really do grow and change so fast.
+It’s the old cliche of becoming a mother and having that need to document my babies as they grow.
+They really do grow and change so fast.
 You hear it so often but you will never be prepared for what that really feels like.

 What do you hope to capture in your photographs?

-Real moments, real love.
-The best bits of motherhood, the moments we wish would last a little longer.
+Real moments, real love and the best bits of motherhood.
+The moments we wish would last a little longer.

 How do you build a relationship with your clients?

-I have three children myself so I find I can relate easily to what my Mama clients are experiencing right now, and I’m super laid back.
-Honestly, my typical session is to turn up at my clients home, have a cup of tea and just chat about life and motherhood.
-It’s more like grabbing a coffee with a friend and taking some photos.
+I have three children myself so I find I can easily relate to what my mama clients are experiencing right now.
+I’m also super laid back.
+A typical session with a client is more like grabbing a coffee with a friend and taking some photos.

 You prefer to take natural unposed shots of your subjects why is this?

 Natural photographs are about connection, emotion, honesty, and love.
 When I started in the newborn photography world six years ago the style was very posed.
 I just hated posing parents into awkward positions.
 I found it stressful and time-consuming and it’s just not real.